jasetpen/ADpwdspray.py/README.md

 # ADpwdspray.py

-AD password sprayer relying on crackmapexec with advanced functionality and safety nets.
+AD password sprayer relying on netexec with advanced functionality and safety nets.

 ## Features